jaroslawhartman/withings-sync/README.md

   --verbose, -v         Run verbosely.
   --silent, -s          Run silently (suppress INFO messages).
   --dump-raw, -R        Dump the raw Withings API JSON for the selected date range to file.
 If --output is provided, the file will be BASENAME.withings_raw.json.
 Otherwise, a default filename with the date range will be used.
+  --config-folder PATH, -c PATH
+                        Path to config folder for session files (if not specified, uses legacy paths in home directory).
 ```

 ## 3. Providing credentials